nikitampmaurya/msc__project/README.md

 1. Characterise differences between myometrium and fibroid tissue

-2. Identifying different types of fibroids
+2. Identifying potential types of fibroids

 ## Dataset Selection Criteria:

+All datasets used in this study were publicly available datasets retrieved from the Gene Expression Omnibus Database (GEO).

 * Data type: Bulk RNA-seq

-Sequencing platform: Illumina NovaSeq 6000
+* Sequencing platform: Illumina NovaSeq 6000

-Genome assembly: GRCh38 (hg38)
+* Genome assembly: GRCh38 (hg38)

-Sample characteristics:

-Human samples (Homo sapiens)

-Genetically and pharmacologically unmodified
+* Genetically and pharmacologically unmodified

-Raw count data
+* Raw gene expression count data

-Search Keywords (GEO):
+* Search Keywords (GEO):

 ((("uterine fibroid" OR "leiomyoma" OR "fibromyoma") AND ("myometrium" OR "healthy myometrium" OR "normal myometrium") AND ("RNA sequencing" OR "RNA-seq" OR "transcriptome" OR "gene expression") AND ("uterus" OR "uterine tissue"))) AND "Homo sapiens"[porgn:__txid9606] AND "Illumina" AND "6000".

+* Dataset Selected (31st May 2025): GSE207350, GSE192354, GSE169255, GSE268710

 ## Method: